Dimitrovska/Dragana-Ilieva/README.md

 My primary focus is on Python and related technologies.
 I'm on a journey to expand my knowledge and skills in programming, with the aim of transitioning into a junior position in software development.
 Additionally,
-I am keen on exploring and learning more about SQL and Data Engineering.
+I am keen on exploring and learning more about back-end and front-end development, also SQL and Data Engineering.

-I have experience with the following Integrated Development Environments (IDEs):
+I have basic experience with the following Integrated Development Environments (IDEs):
 - PyCharm
 - Jupyter Notebook
 - Visual Studio Code
-- SQL Server Management Studio
+- PostgreSQL

 :email: _**Contact Me**_